ThoaShook/GranularPovertyIndex/README.md

  - The better the quality of the data, the better the results
 * What will I do next?
     - So far the models are built using demographic characteristics and take country/ clusters as input.
-    - If time is allowed, we should construct a mathematical formula to calculate distance from longitudes and latitudes within a cluster
+    - If time is allowed, we should construct a mathematical formula to calculate distance from longitudes and latitudes within a cluster.
-    - Combining  demographic and geographic data will give a profound comprehension  of the locations and the nature of needs poor people which is the subject of this research
+    - Combining  demographic and geographic data will give a profound comprehension  of the locations and the nature of needs of these residents which is the subject of this research.